Skip to content

 Strengths:

-• Significantly faster assessment than writing custom Frida scripts
+• Much faster than writing Frida scripts from scratch

-• Covers the most common mobile pentest tasks out of the box
+• Covers the mobile pentest tasks that show up on every assessment

-• Strong community and cheat sheets available online
+• Strong community and plenty of public cheat sheets

 • Free and open source under GPL-3.0